swaits/typst-collection/glossy/README.md

 A reference about
 - the different 'modes' and how they determine which information is printed about a term
 - the impact of modes on the [usage counter and ensuing first use behaviour](#first-use-logic)
+- how modifiers can change the behaviour with respect to the usage counter
 - how modifiers impact the presentation of the information printed

 A glossary term can display different types of information, which is determined